Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/VITS.md

 [WaveNet](https://anwarvic.github.io/speech-synthesis/WaveNet) residual
 blocks which consists of layers of dilated convolutions with a gated activation unit and skip connection.
-The posterior encoder takes linear-scale log magnitude spectrograms $x_{lin}$ as input and produce latent variables $z$ with $192$ channels.
-The linear projection layer above the blocks produces the mean and variance of the normal posterior distribution.
+The posterior encoder takes linear-scale log magnitude spectrograms $x_{lin}$ as input and produces latent variables $z$ with $192$ channels.

 <div align="center">
     <img src="media/VITS/image2.png" width=250>
 </div>

+The idea behind the Posterior Encoder is to map the audio data from the mel-spectrogram space to a normal-distribution space.
+That's why in the paper, they used a linear layer on top of the Posterior Encoder to produce the mean and variance of the normal posterior distribution.

 ### Prior Encoder